shijithpk/womens_interactive_first/README.md

 This is a repository of the code, data and images for a [women's day interactive](www.wionews.com/south-asia/international-womens-day-what-diseases-hurt-indian-women-the-most-13141) on the Indian news website [Wionews.com](http://www.wionews.com)

 **Notes**
-* The image on the interactive homepage is taken from the [wikimedia commons](https://commons.wikimedia.org/wiki/File:Female_shadow_anatomy_without_labels.svg).
+* The image on the interactive homepage is taken from [Wikimedia commons](https://commons.wikimedia.org/wiki/File:Female_shadow_anatomy_without_labels.svg).
 * The data for the interactive is taken from the [Medical Certification of Causes of Death report 2014](www.censusindia.gov.in/2011-Documents/mccd_Report1/mccd_report_2014.pdf).
 * The colour combinations chosen for the different pages are from the Visme.co [blog](http://blog.visme.co/color-combinations/)
 * I chose not to do a slide on deaths caused by perinatal conditions, which, if you look at slide 2, is actually the fourth biggest cause of deaths among Indian women.
 The thing is that most of the deaths occur in girls under the age of one, and doesn't really affect other age groups, so there isn't really anything interesting to say about it.